Shaaali/identity-apps/docs/guides/authentication/conditional-auth/new-device-based-template.md

     -   Step 1: Username and Password
     -   Step 2: TOTP

-7. Update the following parameter in the script.
+7. Update the following parameters in the script.

     <table>
         <thead>